arpanadhikari/ktm/README.md

 # Features

-- ## Kubernetes PodWatch
+- ## Kubernetes watch

-To watch for pods just run `ktm podwatch` and it will watch for pods and print them to stdout.
+To watch for pods just run `ktm watch` and it will watch for pods and nodes and print them to stdout.

-In addition to printing to stdout, it also stores the pod manifest in a local bbolt database.
+In addition to printing to stdout, it also stores the the pod and node manifests in a local bbolt database.